+The U-Pass must be renewed each semester for students.
 Students use WebSTAC information to access the U-Pass request form.
 If you need assistance logging in with your WebSTAC information, please contact Systems and Procedures at 314-935-5707.

 Employees must be benefits eligible to be eligible for the U-Pass.
 If you are a new employee, there is a short waiting period, normally no longer than one week from your start date, before your U-Pass eligibility will be finalized and you will be able to request a U-Pass successfully.